DanOvando/sraplus/README.md

 <!-- [![Build Status](https://travis-ci.org/DanOvando/sraplus.svg?branch=v2.0)](https://travis-ci.org/DanOvando/sraplus) -->
 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-`sraplus` is a flexible assessment package based developed in [Ovando et al. 2021](https://onlinelibrary.wiley.com/doi/abs/10.1111/faf.12593) At the most “data limited” end, the model approximates the behavior of catch-msy, sampling from prior distributions to obtain parameter values
+`sraplus` is a flexible assessment package developed for [Ovando et al. 2021](https://onlinelibrary.wiley.com/doi/abs/10.1111/faf.12593) At the most “data limited” end, the model approximates the behavior of catch-msy, sampling from prior distributions to obtain parameter values